SoftInstigate/restheart-vagrant/README.md

     FATAL: all hosts have already failed -- aborting

-Then try to run the `vagrant provision` command again.
-This seems to be a random networking problem with the repository hosting Debian packages, which is often very slow.
+Then try stop the VM with `vagrant halt` and start it again with `vagrant up --provision`.
+This seems to be a random networking problem with the MongoDB repository hosting Debian packages.

+Anyway, most errors appearing on the very first startup usually disappear after a halt and restart with re-provisioning (`vagrant up --provision`).
+When everything is up and running then you don't need to re-provision anymore, unless a new RESTHeart version is available, but the process will selectively re-install only what is actually new.

 ## The RESTHeart Service ##